souvikuc/getting-cleaning-data-project/codebook.md

 # Variables
 ## Identifiers

- 1.The **subjectId** in the first column represents the identification key for each of the 30 subjects.
+ 1.The **subjectId** in the first column represents the identification key for each of the 30 subjects.<br/>
  2.activity